nguyenvantuyen98/gplx_db/README.md

 # GPLX Data Extraction

-A Python script to extract driving license exam questions and answers from PDF documents and convert them into structured JSON format.
+A Python script to extract Vietnamese driving license exam questions and answers from PDF documents and convert them into structured JSON format.

 ## Overview